nimshav/EthnoComm-Repository/README.md

       <p>Example:</p>
       <pre>Carbaugh - 1988 - Comments on “culture” in communication inquiry.pdf</pre>
       <p><h4>Rules for Inclusion</h4></p>
       <p>This project is aimed specifically at scholars working within the narrow area of the Ethnography of Communication (EC, EoC, EOC -- or what have you).
 Therefore, the bibliography will include only materials that directly apply, develop or test the following approaches: EOC in its Hymsean register; Speech Code and Cultural Communication theory as developed by Gerry Philipsen and his collaborators; Cultural Discourse Analysis (CuDA) as developed by Donal Carbaugh and his collaborators; and Social Communication Theory as developed by Wendy Leeds-Hurwitz and her collaborators.
-Additionally, the first iteration of the bibliography will only accept references that make their content materials accessible for the users in some way (ideally in the form of a pdf file as this is most stable).</p>
+The first iteration of the bibliography will only accept references that make their content materials accessible in some way (ideally in the form of a pdf file as this is most stable).</p>
       <p><h4>Guide for Contributours who don't Know how to Use Git</h4></p>
       <p>At this preliminary point, please create a zipped folder with the following files:</p>
       <p>1.
 A pdf file of your content, formatted as shown above.</p>